 Trans-fatty acids (found in chips, bakery products, deep-fried consumables) (6)

 A note on coffee

-One study suggests the consumption of unfiltered, unsweetened coffee may aiding in treatment of nonalcoholic fatty liver disease.
+One study suggests the consumption of unfiltered, unsweetened coffee may aid in the treatment of non-alcoholic fatty liver disease.
 (5).
 Though, please, be careful of excess caffeine intake.
-This is a stimulant, as an such, may not be ideal for women trying to lose weight or learning to destress.
+This is a stimulant, as such, may not be ideal for women trying to lose weight or learning to de-stress.

 A focus on the digestive system

 As I’ve talked about before, I can’t recall ever having consulted with a woman with PCOS who doesn’t have some level of gut involvement.
 And with the gut linked to inflammation, insulin resistance, nutrient deficiencies, and more, it’s no wonder it’s important to liver health.
 After all, inflammatory products can be heaved from the gut and into the body and then head to the liver for processing and removal.
 As the author of the article Focus on emerging drugs for the treatment of patients with non-alcoholic fatty liver disease put it, NAFLD has a strong association with microbiota.

 - Refined sugars should be removed from the diet